 Another beautiful aspect of visiting Iceland in January is the chance to interact with locals during a time that is culturally significant.
 With celebrations and gatherings, especially during New Year’s Eve, visitors get an authentic taste of Icelandic traditions and festivities.
 It’s not just about sightseeing; it’s about immersing oneself in a unique cultural experience.

-7. Visit Local Swimming Pools
+7. One Cheap activity is to visit Local Swimming Pools

 While hot springs and places like the Blue Lagoon are fabulous, there’s something uniquely Icelandic about visiting local swimming pools.
 They are geothermally heated, and it’s a favorite pastime of locals to lounge in the warm waters, especially during the colder months.
 It’s also a fantastic way to mingle with locals and get some insider tips for your trip!